Chief of Police: Craig Worster

-In order to provide quality service that will insure the safety of the public as well as the responding police, dispatchers need to receive certain information.
+In order to provide quality service that will ensure the safety of the public as well as the responding police, dispatchers need to receive certain information.
 These questions are important and they do not delay response time.
 The following information is needed for each incident or call for service.

 *what type of incident are you reporting?